Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 > A process should only make things which are good, better.
 A process can never be used to make something which fails, succeed.

-If you are working in a larger organisation and are working with scrum and you find the rituals and processes comforting, you might think that I am looking at this in a biassed way.
+If you are working in a larger organization and are working with scrum and you find the rituals and processes comforting, you might think that I am looking at this in a biassed way.
 I am not.
 I am looking at this from the perspective of the software.
-In the definitions it is stated that Scrum helps an organisation focus on the product.
+In the definitions it is stated that Scrum helps an organization focus on the product.
 If that is so, they must mean Scrum as a product, because nothing in their definition states how to get to a good software product.
 They say nothing about the qualities of the engineers.
 They say nothing about the scope of a project or the trust the stakeholders need to let a team "code in peace".
 Nothing in their description is conducive to a well coded end-product